dstreett/HTStream_Madness_IO/README.md

 * closing the file descriptor doesn't sovle this problem
 * adding a sleep doesn't help (30 seconds)
 * closing + sleep doesn't work

+It appears the issue is pclose() with popen().
+It seems on linux boost handles this, but on mac it does not. calling pclose(fd int) causes correct behavior.